-Here’s an alarming statistic: About half of all women will get two or more in their lives, while about 75 percent of women have experienced at least one already.
+Here’s an alarming statistic: About half of all women will get two or more yeast infections in their lives, while about 75 percent of women have experienced at least one already.
 Of course, there are more factors at play than simply being a woman.
-Those who are pregnant or diabetic, are on birth control, or have compromised immune systems are all more likely to develop them.
+Those who are pregnant or diabetic, are on birth control, or have compromised immune systems are all more likely to develop yeast infections more often.

 Luckily, no matter what your personal situation might be, you can prevent a yeast infection – and you can do it naturally.
 This is good, because if you’re anything like me you’ve tried medication after medication, to no avail.

 Before I dive in to the many ways to prevent yeast infections without the need for over-the-counter or prescription medications, I want to quickly explain what a yeast infection is.
 It’s essentially an overgrowth of a fungus called Candida albicans that naturally lives in your vagina.
 (Fun!)
 The fungal overgrowth can trigger a host of symptoms, from irritation and inflammation to itching and potentially painful discharge.
 (Not fun!)
 The infection occurs when the normal balance of bacteria is thrown off.

 Fortunately, there are some simple lifestyle changes that can help you treat – and say goodbye forever to – yeast infections.
 Some effective natural treatments include: